 When I realised that I'd have a few days spare in the Netherlands following a meeting at the University of Amsterdam, it didn't take me long to ask Charlotte English whether she'd be available to meet up.
-Charlotte is one of my all-time favourite fantasy authors, and she writes a lovely blog about her life in Holland, so I was excited to meet her and see if she's as friendly in person as online (unsurprisingly, she is).
+Charlotte is one of my all-time favourite fantasy authors, and she writes a lovely blog about her life in Holland, so I was excited to meet her and see if she's as friendly in person as online (unsurprisingly, she is - and her partner is also great company).

 I suggested she should pick something fun for us to do, since I don't know the area, and so it was that we came to meet up at Zaanse Schans, an outdoor museum of working windmills and preserved historic houses just north of Amsterdam.
 It's a fantastic area to explore, and we had a great day despite the gathering stormclouds (and oh, how it rained the next day).